angular/angular/aio/content/guide/schematics-for-libraries.md

 ## Define a generation rule

-We now have the framework in place for creating the code that actually modifies the user's application to set it up for the service defined in your library.
+You now have the framework in place for creating the code that actually modifies the user's application to set it up for the service defined in your library.

-The Angular workspace where the user has installed your library contains multiple projects (applications and libraries).
+The Angular workspace where the user installed your library contains multiple projects (applications and libraries).
-The user can specify the project on the command line, or allow it to default.
+The user can specify the project on the command line, or let it default.
 In either case, your code needs to identify the specific project to which this schematic is being applied, so that you can retrieve information from the project configuration.

-You can do this using the `Tree` object that is passed in to the factory function.
+Do this using the `Tree` object that is passed in to the factory function.
-The `Tree` methods give you access to the complete file tree in your workspace, allowing you to read and write files during the execution of the schematic.
+The `Tree` methods give you access to the complete file tree in your workspace, letting you read and write files during the execution of the schematic.

 ### Get the project configuration